Suicide Prevention and Awareness

 Please Read!
 If someone you know is considering suicide, please call the National Suicide Prevention Lifeline immediately at 1-800-273-TALK (8255) or dial 9-1-1.

-TRIGGER WARNING: This web page, or the web pages linked within, contains information relating to suicide that may represent triggers for survivors and/or family members.
+SAFETY ALERT: This web page, or the web pages linked within, contains information relating to suicide that may represent triggers for survivors and/or family members.

 Going to college can be a difficult transition period in which a student may feel lost, lonely, confused, anxious, inadequate, stressed, or depressed.
 Sometimes the hardest thing to do is to take the first step and ask for help.

 Take the first step.
 Call Counseling Services at 423.354.2587.

 Northeast State is committed to the mental health wellness of our students, faculty, and staff.
 As such, and in compliance with the requirements of TCA § 49-7-172, the College has developed a Suicide Prevention Plan that engages in a variety of initiatives to improve and provide crisis services.
 The plan provides general information about resources and information necessary in prevention, intervention, and postvention.
 For more information, contact Denise Walker, Director of Accessibility, Counseling and Testing Services/Counselor, at 423.323.0211 or dpwalker@NortheastState.edu, or Megan Jones, Director of Human Resources, at 423.323.0226 or majones@NortheastState.edu.

 American College Health Association:

 - Suicide is the 2nd leading cause of death in college-age students.

 - There are 1,100 suicides by U.S. college students per year — that's three a day.

 - Two times as many young men ages 20-24 commit suicide compared to young women.